While there is no single best college for game design, we’ve compiled a list of what we believe are The Top 75 Gaming Colleges in The World.

 We’re focused on the latter two!
 Singapore, specifically, offers a BA in Game Design.

 - Animation Techniques

 The DigiPen Institute in Spain offers a BFA in Digital Art and Animation, and a BS in Computer Science in Real-Time Interactive Simulation.

 Capilano University is located in North Vancouver.
-They offer a (2-year) diploma program in 3D Animation for Film and Games.
+They offer a 2 year gaming college diploma program in 3D Animation for Film and Games.
 The class size is small—if you apply and you’re selected, you’ll be one of only “25 students to study in Western Canada’s most successful and powerfully-equipped computer animation facilities.”

 Unlike many universities, Capilano University isn’t just out for your money—in fact, they say their computer animation training would be a waste of your money if you didn’t have some of the following experience: